 (5) Despite the surrender by a person of a licence or triennial certificate, this Act applies, for the purpose of enabling the person to be investigated or otherwise dealt with for a matter arising before the surrender, as if the licence or certificate had not been surrendered.

 [Section 30 amended by No. 56 of 1995 s.
 50; No. 55 of 2004 s.
-1085.]
+1085; No. 58 of 2010 s.
+176.]

 31. Triennial certificate and renewal thereof

-(1) Subject to this Act, the Board shall on the grant of —
+(1) Subject to this Act, the Commissioner shall on the grant of —

 (a) a real estate settlement agent’s licence, grant the licensee a certificate which confers on the licensee the right to carry on business as a real estate settlement agent; or